 Guest blog by Deborah Wardly, MD

-Interestingly, it has been noted that there are differences in the faces of the autistic children when compared to non-autistic children, and between low and high functioning autistic children.
-Scientists investigating this phenomenon do not appear to be aware of how facial structure reflects underlying airway patency, or what this might mean regarding an airway etiology of autism.
+Interestingly, it has been noted that there are differences in the faces of autistic children when compared to non-autistic children, and between low and high-functioning autistic children.
+Scientists investigating this phenomenon do not appear to be aware of how facial structure reflects underlying airway patency, or what this might mean regarding the airway etiology of autism.
 Autistic children are described to have very prominent sleep problems.
-These problems are well known to pediatric sleep specialists to reflect underlying sleep disordered breathing (SDB).
+These problems are well known to pediatric sleep specialists to reflect underlying sleep-disordered breathing (SDB).
 For example, 53% of autistic children have difficulty falling asleep, and 34% have frequent awakenings.
 These are signs indicating that autistic children have insomnia.
-Dr. Barry Krakow has eloquently demonstrated that chronic complex insomnia in adults is strongly associated with sleep disordered breathing, and it doesn’t seem likely that the cause in children is very much different.
+Dr. Barry Krakow has eloquently demonstrated that chronic complex insomnia in adults is strongly associated with sleep-disordered breathing, and it doesn’t seem likely that the cause in children is very much different.

 It has also been demonstrated that autistic brains are swollen.
 If children with autism tend to have recessed jaws that predispose them to not only compression of the airway with OSA, but also compression of their jugular veins preventing easy egress of cerebrospinal fluid (CSF), then this brain swelling becomes more clinically significant and may raise intracranial pressure.